mkzi-nya/milthm-calculator-web/usage/usage_en.md

 }
 ```

 Where:
-- `acc` is a decimal representing accuracy;
+- `acc` is accuracy as a decimal;
-- `level` indicates the rating, defined as follows:
+- `level` represents the rating, defined as:

 ```text
 level: 0=R, 1=M, 2=S, 3=A, 4=B, 5=C, 6=F